Docs / Self-Host

 • Best for technical users comfortable with setup

-• Choose and download only the packs you need
+• Choose the packs and local files you want to run

 Current self-host path

-Right now, the practical path is to use the public GitHub repository and follow the runtime setup directly.
+The practical path is the public GitHub repository plus direct runtime setup.
 That keeps the engine open and usable for people who want control, private deployment, or a local-first workflow.

 Why self-hosting matters

 Some people want the hosted app because it is easy.
-Others want their own runtime because the work is sensitive, custom, offline, performance-sensitive, or deeply tied to local files and policies.
-DaedalMap should support both without pretending they are the same use case.
+Others need their own runtime because the work is sensitive, custom, offline, performance-sensitive, or tied to local files and policies.
+DaedalMap supports both without pretending they are the same use case.